Diana Moran: Charity work

-Moran was diagnosed with breast cancer in May 1988 and has become a breast cancer advocate for the Breast Cancer Campaign and other breast cancer charities.
+Moran was diagnosed with breast cancer in May 1988 and had a double mastectomy and reconstruction.
+She was also diagnosed with Skin cancer.
+She has become a breast cancer advocate for the Breast Cancer Campaign and other breast cancer charities.
 In July 2015 Moran campaigned to raise awareness about breast cancer symptoms among women aged over seventy.
+She claims her fitness as an octogenarian is a tribute to her lifelong exercise regime that promotes stamina, strength and body suppleness.

 Moran is also a patron of the Chertsey-based radio station, Hospital Radio Wey.
 In 2011 she supported the White Hat Rally to raise funds for ChildLine.

+In the 2019 Birthday Honours, Moran was awarded the British Empire Medal (BEM) "for charitable services."